WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 #### Environments

-- there are multiple pre-defined envirioments you can use.
+- there are multiple pre-defined environments you can use.

 ##### Worker Environment

-- this is where you have SQS queue and your instances are listening on `localhost`.
+- this is where you have SQS queue, and your instances are listening on `localhost`.

 * you can create a special `cron.yml` file which **sends POST requests to `localhost` on a period**.